Hkim50/CSC-413-HW-2/README.md

 # How To Test

-1. In order to test HomeWork 1 part 1 you should run MyLList.java and Driver.java in the SRC folder(Not in the arraylistwithiterator folder).
-You can run MyLList.java and Driver.java from the arraylistwithiterator folder but you have to compile using the path to the file, e.g. javac arraylistwithiterator/MyLList.java or javac arraylistwithiterator/Driver.java.<br>
+1. In order to test HomeWork 2 you should run AccountTest.java and TransactionTest.java in the Assignment-2 folder.

-2. In order to test HomeWork 1 part 2 you should run ExpressionEvaluator.java in the SRC folder(Not in the arraylistwithiterator folder).